 Ah, the early nineties...when Arkanoid clones were still a popular genre and people thought that putting them on non-backlit handhelds with notorious ghosting issues was a good idea...

 Annoying neighbors: We've all had them.
-If you're anything like us you probably rolled them up in a giant snowball then buried them alive.
+If you're anything like us you probably roll them up in a giant snowball then bury them alive.
 Coincidently this is the exact theme of Bit Corps winter themed offering...

 New reviews will be unlocked as regularly as we are able to obtain new games.
 We only review games played on the original hardware.